 The leaves of the tree were for the healing of the nations.
 And there shall be no more curse, but the throne of God and of the Lamb shall be in it, and His servants shall serve Him.
 They shall see His face, and His name shall be on their foreheads.
 There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever.”

-The River, Eridanus, is the second decan of the major star sign, “Taurus.”
-It is a very great river flowing in a crooked or looping pattern from the upraised foot of our previous decan, “Orion.”
-It then flows downward and out of sight, toward the earth.
+The River, Eridanus, is the second decan of Taurus.
+It is a very great river flowing in an undulating pattern from the upraised foot of our previous decan, “Orion.”
+It then flows downward and out of sight, down toward the earth.

 And who are these mystical fish people?
 We are, Church!
-We are the mystical Fish of people of Aquarius, the water pourer, living in the river who are hunted by Cetus.
+We are the mystical Fish people of Aquarius the water pourer living in the river who are hunted by Cetus.
 But thanks be to God, this great enemy is kept at bay by our Savior, represented by Aries, the Ram.
-Interestingly, we have these two major star signs coming to the aide of the minor ones being hunted by the enemy!
+Amazing isn’t it?
+We have those two particular major star signs coming to the aide of the minor ones being hunted by the enemy.
 That’s’ our Jesus!

 Ezekiel 47:8-9 beautifully describes this river: “This water flows toward the eastern region, goes down into the valley, and enters the sea.
 When it reaches the sea, its waters are healed.
 And it shall be that every living thing that moves, wherever the rivers go, will live.
 There will be a very great multitude of fish, because these waters go there; for they will be healed, and everything will live wherever the river goes.”

 At this point in our story, The River brings life and healing wherever it goes.
 Those that pass through it, like the Jordan which means “River of judgment,” will be saved.
 But one day, this very same river will mete out judgment on all who have rejected Jesus.
 Like those who perished in the great flood, they will also perish in this torrent and die in their sins.